aca8089/notify-running-ec2/README.md

 # notify-running-ec2
-This simple bash script notifies about the running ec2 instances in aws.
+This simple python script notifies about the running ec2 instances in aws.